srteerra/bitcoffee/README.md

       }
   }
 ```
 This Smart Contract is tested with Truffle and is completely functional in the platform.
+We followed this [RSK Guide](https://developers.rsk.co/tutorials/ethereum-devs/truffle-test/)

 #### This contract can do:
 - Create a campaign